yw2895-ship-it/Interactive-Lab-Hub/Lab 1/README.md

 Nice way to recreate the weather app information using handwritten notes.
 Could be improved by making them larger or more visible.
 The video sketch was also fun to watch and showed the general idea well!
 One suggestion would be to experiment with having the light flash at intervals rather than remaining constantly on.
 This might make the umbrella's notification more noticeable and make it clearer that is trying to get the user's attention

+Summary

+Our classmates gave us a lot of useful feedback, including positive comments and some questions.
+The positive feedback mainly focused on our simple, intuitive interaction, which helps users quickly understand the weather and decide whether to bring an umbrella.
+The main questions were about when exactly the umbrella light should turn on and off.
+For example, should the light stay on whenever the weather suggests bringing an umbrella, or should it only turn on at a certain time or in a specific situation?
+They also mentioned some special situations, such as when the environment is very bright or when the umbrella is outside the user’s view, and how the umbrella could still communicate the weather information and remind the user to bring it.

 ## Remix, Update, or Critique the Master

 Now that you understand your masterwork from the inside, respond to it.
 Do the